 The painting was later bought by Henry F. Pulitzer, who claimed that it was Leonardo’s only real portrait of Lisa del Giocondo.

-#47.
-The Night Café: Vincent Van Gogh created this painting in September 1888 in Arles.
+The Night Cafe is another masterpiece created by Vincent Van Gogh in September 1888 in Arles.

 Five customers sit at tables and the walls to the left and right, and a waiter in a lightweight coat, to one facet of a table close to the middle of the space, stands to face the viewer.